n30w/yappin/README.md

 - The Taskfile.yml is used to synchronize commands and build without having to resort to many command line command executions.
 - Use protobuf compiler with ```protoc -I . --python_betterproto_out=. example.proto```
 - User commands are always preceded by a ```/```
+- Chat histories are NOT stored on server.
+Only P2P.

 ## Improvements